 Last but not least.
 It does not matter how expensive suit or shoes you are wearing, if you don't wear them with pride and comfort.
 So keep your back straight and chin up.
 In the end it comes up to the fact how a man can carry his clothes.
 Therefore this is the most important thing to remember when thinking about how to dress up for graduation.

-And finally – have fun, it’s a celebration.
+And finally - have fun, it’s time for a celebration.

 You can find the original post written in Finnish at tyylit.fi.